-Whenever electric appliances are used in close proximity to saltwater aquariums, the potential for problems increases dramatically.
+Whenever electric appliances are used close to saltwater aquariums, the potential for problems increases dramatically.
 Fortunately for most saltwater aquarists, a vast majority of equipment used in conjunction with an aquarium is of high quality and seldom fails.
-However, when an appliance does fail and leaks electricity into a tank, it is called "stray voltage".
+However, when an appliance does fail and leaks electricity into a tank, it is called "stray voltage."

 Putting electrical appliances in freshwater can cause enough problems.
 But when you add the corrosive effects of salt to the equation, the potential for electrical problems increases dramatically.
 Even salt creep can cause corrosion in metals.

-Stray voltage, even in small amounts, can cause a number of subtle or dramatic problems in an aquarium.
+Stray voltage, even in small amounts, can cause several subtle or dramatic problems in an aquarium.

-Anecdotal evidence in aquariums, as well as observations of fish in close proximity to hydroelectric dams, have indicated that stray voltage could be a possible cause of HLLD in fish.
+Anecdotal evidence in aquariums, as well as observations of fish close to hydroelectric dams, have indicated that stray voltage could be a possible cause of HLLD in fish.

 Sudden Death of Tank Inhabitants